Honest Answers From Your South Carolina Lawyer

 Even if the driver’s fault is clear, it’s smart to consult an attorney to strategize the best way to maximize your financial recovery.
 Legal compensation is built from many details that have to be fully developed before the insurance company will part with its beloved cash to pay you.

-Traffic accidents involving pedestrians or bicyclists often result in severe injuries or even death, especially if it involves a child.
+Traffic accidents often result in severe injuries to pedestrians and bicyclists or even death, especially if it involves a child.
 The worse the injuries, the greater potential to collect more compensation.
 As the value of your claim rises, it becomes more important to protect your rights to a fair recovery; at the same time, it becomes much harder for an untrained person to win the best available outcome.

 Seriously hurt or grieving people have too much to worry about already.
 They can be overwhelmed by dealing with insurance company demands and by the insurance adjuster, who’s evaluated on how much he doesn’t pay out in claims.
 Insurance companies take advantage of amateur claimants, getting out cheap by forcing an unjustifiably low settlement when you’re just exhausted or don’t know any better.